Our private client team compliments perfectly our business advisory team. Business owners are also individuals, after all.

 If you lose capacity, and you do not have a Lasting Power of Attorney then a Deputy will need to be appointed by the Court of Protection to enable your personal and business affairs to be managed.
 This can take many months to arrange and can also be a very costly and stressful exercise.

 During this crucial time delay, at best, there is a risk that your business will continue without someone making key decisions and at worst, your business could have to simply cease trading.
-Should the Court appoint a Deputy to act on your behalf, you would not have control over who is appointed and they may have very different views to you as to how your business is run.
+Should the Court appoint a Deputy to act on your behalf, you would not have control over who is appointed and they may have very different views as to how your business is run.

 By having a Lasting Power of Attorney, however, you can avoid this situation and save time and stress for your business associates and your family.